on this page

 - non-Centrelink medical certificate.

 The preferred evidence is a Centrelink medical certificate form.
 This helps us assess your exemption request faster.
+You can get a Centrelink Medical Certificate from your doctor.

 Who can complete a medical certificate